seszele64/obsidian-notes/docs/Projekt MPEOG - wersja robocza.md

 			- 15/03/2020
 				- FOMC lowers FFTR by 1 percentage point, to 0% to 0.25%, and introduces forward guidance
 				- FOMC to increase its holdings of Treasury and agency mortgage backed securities by at least $500 billion and $200 billion, respectively, over the coming months
+			- 16/03/2020
-			- 16/03/2020 - Introduces a second daily overnight repo operation and increases the amount offered in each to $500 billion[^16]
+				- Fed introduces a second daily overnight repo operation and increases the amount offered in each to $500 billion[^16]
+				- Amid an economic crisis caused by the [COVID-19 pandemic](https://en.wikipedia.org/wiki/COVID-19_pandemic "COVID-19 pandemic"), for the first time since the inception of the Federal Reserve, the fractional [reserve requirement](https://en.wikipedia.org/wiki/Reserve_requirement "Reserve requirement") was reduced to 0%[^3]
 			- 20/03/2020 - The Fed announced QE purchases of USD500bn of Treasuries and USD200bn of agency MBS[^17]
 	- 04/2020
 		- Unemployment record